yelghali/azure-docs/articles/aks/concepts-sustainable-software-engineering.md

 Delete Unused Storage Resources

+Filter or exclude log sources before transmission or ingestion into a SIEM Match Utilization Requirements of Virtual Machines (VMs) Reduce Transmitted Data
+Use network security tools with auto-scaling capabilities Use DDoS protection
+Integrate Microsoft Defender for Endpoint
+Use cloud native network security controls to eliminate unnecessary network traffic Archive log data to long-term storage
+Filter or exclude log sources before transmission or ingestion into a SIEM Revise backup and retention policies
+Establish CPU and Memory thresholds in testing

+Maximize network utilization within the same cloud and region

+Process when the carbon intensity is low
+Use SPOT VMs where possible

+Utilize auto-scaling and bursting capabilities

+Match the scalability needs
+Evaluate Ampere Altra Arm-based processors for Virtual Machines Delete zombie workloads

 The following checklist provides recommendations for designing energy and hardware efficient AKS clusters, that operate as a "Green Platform".